DigiScore/neoscore/doc/western/tablature.rst

 Tablature
 =========

-Neoscore offers a classes to facilitate writing tabs.
+Neoscore offers a few classes to facilitate writing tabs.
 The built-in functionality was mostly written with guitar tabs in mind, but should serve other tablature needs as well.

 Tabs can be written with the dedicated staff and clef types, :obj:`.TabStaff` and :obj:`.TabClef`.